Udit-UD/IdeaBase-lib/README.md

 ### Introduction

 Ideaverse library can be installed using `npm` and used anywhere.
 The purpose of this library is promote seamless use of api across different companies.
-There is no need for the user to look up the documentation for implementing a single model but instead they just need to call the specific name of the model.
+There is no need for the user to look up the documentation for implementing a single model but instead, they just need to call the specific name of the model.
 We also aim to provide api access as bundles and optimise the usage of the users according to their chosen plans.

 For starters, this library will be a wrapper around existing libraires like `openai, claude, google gemini, huggingaface models, stabilty ai etc.` In the future, we are looking forward to hosting our own models and thereby including them in this package as well.

 ### Installation
-To install `ideaverse-lib` you need to use the given commmand, and the library will get installed in your machine.
+To effortlessly integrate `ideaverse-lib` into your development environment, simply execute the provided command.
+This will seamlessly install the library on your machine.
 ```
-npm i ideaverse-lib
+npm install ideaverse-lib
 ```

 ### Configuration